 Kate is the owner of Studio 8 Salon and Spa and has been doing hair and makeup for over eight years.
 She greatly enjoys being a part of the thriving bridal industry that puts her front row for so many women’s most special day.
 Below is a look at some of the most frequently asked questions from Kate’s bridal clients.

 So, I know time with family is just around the corner.
-Trust me, I am the biggest family girl!
+But trust me, I am the biggest family girl!
 I am so excited to hug everyone, and play ALL the card games!
-But that shows how amazing this post is; if I’m saying to take the time to read through it.
-Especially if you are a bride to be.
-I hope you all have a fantastic Thanksgiving day!
+But that shows how amazing this post is, if I’m saying to take the time to read through it.
+Especially if you are a bride-to-be!
+I hope you all have a fantastic Thanksgiving Day!

 When should I wash my hair?